Love cheese or dairy? Oxford County Cheese Trail will give you a cheesy good Ontario getaway!

 Bright Cheese & Butter even has a cheese designated as Chalav Yisrael (ultra kosher), where each ingredient used in the cheese has undergone strict supervision with a Rabai or Mashgiach.

-You can buy and sample their cheeses at the on-site retail store.
+You can buy and sample their cheeses at the on-site retail store when doing the Oxford County Cheese Trail.

 Website / Address: 816503 22, Bright, Ontario N0J 1B0